It’s a good idea to pack your bag a month or two before your due date, so you don’t have to rush around when it’s time to get to the hospital.

 - Camera and film

-Here’s what you should pack for your baby:
+Here’s what you should pack for your baby to go home in:

 - T-shirt (not a “onesie,” since you don’t want to cover the umbilical cord)